atelierspierrot/atelierspierrot/Package-Installation.md

 Package Installation
 =============

-This document explain how to install one of our packages, include it in your work and use it in your code.
+This document explains how to install one of our packages, include it in your work and use it in your code.